SSL-A-Team/software/README.md

    ```

 1. Install our ROS dependencies
-   Remember to source the underlay script corresponding to your shell (.sh, .bash, and .zsh are available).

    ```bash
    # source the underlay
    source /opt/ros/galactic/setup.bash

    # In the ateam_ws directory
    rosdep install --from-paths . --ignore-src -y
    ```

 1. Install our non-ROS dependencies
-   Remember to source the underlay script corresponding to your shell (.sh, .bash, and .zsh are available).

    ```bash
    # In the ateam_ws directory